Source Coding for Synthesizing Correlated Randomness: Introduction

-Cuff's \cite{201311TIT_Cuf} findings rely on the use of a likelihood encoder that maps the observed sequence and common random bits into a codebook of sufficient rate.
+Lastly, we highlight another novelty of our findings.
+In addressing the scenario in Fig.~\ref{Fig:NetworkSoftCovering}, it is natural to try and build on Cuff's \cite{201311TIT_Cuf} findings - relying on the use of a likelihood encoder that maps the observed sequence and common random bits into a codebook of sufficient rate.
 Essentially, the encoder performs a MAP decoding of the observed sequence into the chosen codebook.
 While this choice greatly simplifies the analysis, it permits little room for generalization.
 Our experience in network information theory suggests that encoding and decoding via joint-typicality can be naturally generalized to diverse multi-terminal scenarios.
-Motivated by this, we propose joint-typicality based encoding and decoding to perform soft covering.
+Motivated by this, we propose joint-typicality based encoding and decoding to perform soft covering \cite{arxiv_CurrentPaper}.
+As a reader will note, the transition from a likelihood encoder to a joint-typicality based encoder results in challenges in analysis due to the hard constraints that the encoders are valid PMFs.
+Toward this, we develop a novel construction of random encoders, by relaxing the PMF requirement.
+This relaxation plays a central role in generalizing the results to the distributed case.
+The mathematical tools we have adopted to overcome these challenges maybe viewed as part of our technical contribution.
 In view of the general applicability of typicality-based coding schemes, we regard the typicality-based soft covering we propose as an important step.
+Furthermore, we leverage ideas from the outer bounds for the distributed source coding problem \cite{aaron2008ImprovedOuterBounds} to characterize an outer bound for this problem.
+This article therefore contains a complete suite of results for the distributed channel synthesis problem, thereby 1) filling our knowledge gaps in regards to our scenario and 2) deriving bounds for this problem that is on par with our knowledge for the distributed source coding problem.
+Elaborating on the last point, we note that with infinite common randomness, our rate regions reduce to those that are currently the best known for the distributed source coding problem.

+A preliminary version of this work appeared in \cite{arxiv_CurrentPaper}.
+Subsequently, building on this work, the authors in \cite{kurri2021multiple} considered a side information and three-way common information generalization of the problem considered in \cite{arxiv_CurrentPaper}, and derived inner and outer bounds.

+The paper is organized as follows.
+After setting up notation and stating the problem (Sec.~\ref{Sec:Prelims}), we provide our main results, the inner and outer bounds to the achievable rate-region of a distributed problem, in Sec.~\ref{Sec:DistribuetdSoftCovering}.
+Before providing a complete proof of the above inner bound, we consider the two-terminal side-information scenario (Fig.~\ref{Fig:SideInfoSoftCovering}) in Sec.~\ref{Sec:SoftCoverWithSideInfo}, wherein the decoder is provided with side-information.
+This provides us with an ideal pedagogical step to present our typicality based encoder, decoder and indicate the mathematical challenges in its information-theoretic analysis.
+Unlike \cite{yassaee2015channel}, we propose a joint-typicality based encoder and decoder and provide a complete proof of achievability of the full rate region.
+Building on the tools developed therein, we present the proof of our main results in Sec.~\ref{Sec:ProofOfDistTheorem}.